-ACLS Certification Institute offers ACLS, BLS, PALS, and NRP certification and recertification.
-These training programs are approved to provide CEU credits in joint partnership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Prehospital Continuing Education (CAPCE).
+ACLS Certification Institute offers BLS, PALS, NRP and ACLS certification and recertification.
+These training programs are approved to provide CME/CE/CEU credits in joint providership with the Postgraduate Institute for Medicine (PIM) and through the Commission on Accreditation for Prehospital Continuing Education (CAPCE).

 This activity has been designed to meet the educational needs of healthcare providers involved in the care of patients in cardiac arrest.

 |BLS Certification||17-CSTEP-F3-0003||4 hours|

 |PALS Certification||17-CSTEP-F3-0005||8 hours|

 |PALS Recertification||17-CSTEP-F3-0006||4 hours|

 |Neonatal Resuscitation Recertification||17-CSTEP-F3-0008||4 hours|

 CAPCE represents only that its accredited programs have met CAPCE’s standards for accreditation.
 These standards require sound educational offerings determined by a review of its objectives, teaching plan, faculty, and program evaluation processes.
 CAPCE does not endorse or support the actual teachings, opinions or material content as presented by the speaker(s) and/or sponsoring organization.
 CAPCE accreditation does not represent that the content conforms to any national, state or local standard or best practice of any nature.
 No student shall have any cause of action against CAPCE based on the accreditation of the material.

 |ACLS Recertification||4.0 AMA PRA Category 1 Credit(s)™|